 Temporary exhibitions Six Centuries of Food and Dining at Eton College and Ancient Beings have proved popular with visitors.
 Exhibitions are open both by appointment and, whenever possible, as part of the Sunday opening.

-The Collections’ new online exhibition, Eton’s Bard, Thomas Gray and his Elegy, marks the 250th anniversary of the death of Thomas Gray.
+The Collections’ latest online exhibition, Eton’s Bard, Thomas Gray and his Elegy, marks the 250th anniversary of the death of Thomas Gray.
 This is now accessible on the collections website.

 We as a family enjoyed the session and look forward to any future events.
 Thumbs up from us!